ethereum-optimism/ethereum-optimism.github.io/README.md

 Please note that by adding a token to the list we aren’t making any claims about the token itself; tokens are not reviewed for their quality, merits, or soundness as investments.

+## Creating a PR

+The easiest way to create a PR is with stackblitz but you can also fork the repo as well.
+To do it in stackblitz do the following steps

+1. Start a new session at the following link [https://pr.new/github.com/ethereum-optimism/ethereum-optimism.github.io](https://pr.new/github.com/ethereum-optimism/ethereum-optimism.github.io)
+2. After making your changes run `pnpm checks` to validate your changes
+3. Select "Source Control" icon in the left vertical navigation bar.
+Depending on your permissions you may need to fork the repository
+4. Click on "Commit & Push" to send the changes to GitHub.
+5. Finally, you can submit your pull request by clicking on the "Open New PR" button

+To visit your pr again if changes are needed simply go to `pr.new/github.com/GITTHUB_NAME/YOURGITHUB_REPO/tree/BRANCH_NAME_OR_PR_NUMBER`.
+E.g. `pr.new/https://github.com/ethereum-optimism/ethereum-optimism.github.io/pull/454`

 ## Review process and merge criteria

 ### Process overview